sphinx-doc/sphinx/doc/usage/domains/python.rst

    Describe a :ref:`type alias <python:type-aliases>`.

+   The type that the alias represents should be described with the :rst:dir:`!canonical` option.
-   This directive supports an optional description body, for example:
+   This directive supports an optional description body.

+   For example:

    .. code-block:: rst